shwetajoshi-15/discoAnt/README.md

 1.b. average read length  \
 1.c. read length in each barcode/sample
 2. Align the sample fasta files to reference genome
-3. Filter out off-target alignments (based on the gene start and end site provided)
 4. Merge alignments from all samples
 5. Correct and collapse transcripts
+6. Extract transcripts belonging to the gene of interest
-6. Align reads to the metagene and generate counts/TPM
+7. Align reads to the metagene and generate counts/TPM
-7. Generate stacked bar plots representing transcript usage